Tricks of the Trade

 The old adage about a chain being only as strong as its weakest link is true, and that speaks for antennas as well.
 I've been lucky, and I've never lost an antenna due to a component failure.
 However, I have a few friends who have.
 There are several scenarios which can cause an antenna failure, and one of those is the lowly 3/8x24 stud.

 Some stainless steel ones are okay, as they have a tensile of about 60,000 psi.
 The black ones sold by most hardware stores have very low tensile strength (<20,000 psi), and they rust easily, so avoid them.
 If you have a heavy antenna, and you're worried about the bottom stud or bolt breaking, here's a suggestion.
 Most Ace hardware stores carry Grade 8 bolts in 3/8x24.
-The head of the bolt will have 6 hash marks, and they're usually plated with an anti-corrosive which give them a yellow/green hue.
+The head of the bolt will have 6 hash marks, and they're usually plated with an anti-corrosive which gives them a yellow/green hue.
 If you need a 3/8x24 stud, you can easily cut the heads off and polish them with a Dremel tool.
 With a tensile of 150,000 psi, they're not liable to fail.

 ☜Return☜